-For underwritten whole of life, endowment and term insurance policies: NZ97 (2019: NZ97).
-For guaranteed issue regular premium funeral plans; NZ97 multiplied by a factor to reflect higher mortality at younger ages.
+For underwritten whole of life, endowment and term insurance policies: NZ97 (2021: NZ97).

+For guaranteed issue regular premium funeral plans: NZ97 (DPL plans), NZ04 (ex-Greenwich plans) multiplied by a factor to reflect higher mortality at younger ages, and the impact of guaranteed issue anti-selection (DPL - reduction of 20% on previous assumption, ex-Greenwich no change from 2021).